 Four of our drug candidates are in clinical development for treatment of human diseases and our other drug candidates for human diseases are in preclinical development.
 Their risk of failure is high.
 It is impossible to predict when or if any of our drug candidates will prove effective or safe in humans or will receive marketing approval.
 If our drug candidates are associated with undesirable side effects or have characteristics that are unexpected, we may need to abandon their development or limit development to certain uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 For example, we have modified our informed consent form and advised patients already enrolled in our clinical trials of the potential for worsening of pre-existing cataracts as a result of treatment with selinexor.
 Also, even though selinexor has generally been well-tolerated by patients in our Phase 1 and Phase 2 clinical trials to date, in some cases there were adverse events, some of which were serious.
 The most common drug-related adverse events, or AEs, were gastrointestinal, such as nausea, anorexia, diarrhea and vomiting, and fatigue.
 These side effects were generally mild or moderate in severity.
 The most common AEs that were Grade 3 or Grade 4, meaning they were more than mild or moderate in severity, were thrombocytopenia, or low count of platelets in the blood, and neutropenia, or low neutrophil counts.
-We also noted an increase in the rates of sepsis in patients with AML who received high doses of selinexor, typically 100mg or higher.
 A small percentage of patients have withdrawn from our clinical trials as a result of AEs.
 A small percentage of patients across our clinical trials have experienced serious adverse events, or SAEs, deemed by us and the clinical investigator to be related to selinexor.
-SAEs generally refer to AEs that result in death, are life threatening, require hospitalization or prolonging of hospi
+SAEs generally refer to AEs that result in death, are life threatening, require hospitalization or prolonging of hospitalization, or cause a significant and permanent disruption of normal life functions, congenital anomalies or birth defects, or require